-In Triratna, we've produced surprisingly little in the way of guides to community living perhaps from a feeling that the best thing to do is to get on and do it!
+The Triratna community has produced surprisingly little in the way of guides to community living - perhaps from a feeling that the best thing to do is to get on and do it!
 In the 1990's Subhuti gve a series of talks at Padmaloka entitled 'The New Society' which are probably our clearest exposition to date of the theory of community living (and Right Livelihood businesses and Buddhist Centres!).
-This was out of print for many years, but is now on-line at issuu.com/thebuddhistcentre/docs/newsociety\subhuti.
+This was out of print for many years, but is now on-line at issuu.com/thebuddhistcentre/docs/newsociety_subhuti.
 Sanghadevi has also published 'Living Together', a small book blending her personal experience with more principial considerations and Dharma references.